 - The program is eligible for Canada Student Loans.
 Visit StudentAid BC to apply for financial assistance online.

-- Each student is required to authorize a Ministry of Justice Criminal Record Check before participating in a practicum involving children or vulnerable adults.
+- Each student is required to authorize a Ministry of Justice Criminal Record Check before participating in any courses involving access to children or vulnerable adults.

 Under no circumstances will students be permitted to complete any practical work in a child care or school setting until NLC has received a clear Schedule B criminal record check with the Ministry of Justice.